For most people, selling a house is one of the most stressful experiences they go through.

 A few popular colors that can work well are gray, black, dark red, navy blue, and brown.

-But you don’t need to invest a lot of money to make the exterior of your home stand out.
+But you don’t need to invest a lot of money to apply a fresh coat of paint and make the exterior of your home stand out.

 You just need a little imagination and the right colors.